Public Broadcast Laboratory: History

-The executive director was Av Westin.
+The program was conceived by Fred W. Friendly, former president of CBS News who appointed his CBS protege, Av Westin to head the project and be the executive director.

 The initial PBL program featured African Americans with white-painted faces in a one-hour drama.
 Only 89 of a hoped-for 119 stations aired the debut program.
 The entire state educational networks of South Carolina and Georgia refused due to the controversial content; both states were embroiled then with social conflict over the Civil Rights Movement.

+"Birth and Death," its Season 2 premiere which aired on 1 December 1968, was featured in an article in the 13 December 1968 issue of LIFE.

 The series aired 53 episodes (including four specials) during its two-year run on NET.
-Season-one episodes ran two hours long, season-two episodes from December 1, 1968, onward ran only 90 minutes long; the program ended its run at the conclusion of the television season.
+Season-one episodes ran two hours long, season-two episodes from December 1 of 1968 onward ran only 90 minutes long; the program ended its run at the conclusion of the television season.
 The entire archive of PBL programs was donated by NET's successor, PBS, to the Library of Congress on January 5, 1994.

+PBL was not a success, but it did influence the commercial networks.
+For example, CBS borrowed the format for its famous news-magazine 60 Minutes.
+NBC's First Tuesday, which later became Chronolog and then Weekend was also influenced by PBL.

 Episodes of PBL have been contributed to, and made available in, the American Archive of Public Broadcasting by the Library of Congress, GBH, and WNET.